Thanks to our official license as a wholesale travel agency we work without intermediaries.

 What to do on the Camino de Santiago from Burgos to Sahagún?

 With Good Way Santiago, you can tour the section between Burgos and Sahagún with total tranquility, enjoying carefully selected accommodations and all the necessary services.
-This route is divided into seven stages, which allows you to walk the 120 kilometers at a balanced pace, taking advantage of each day to discover the heritage, landscapes and gastronomy of the Castilian plateau.
+This route is divided into six stages, which allows you to walk the 125 kilometers at a balanced pace, taking advantage of each day to discover the heritage, landscapes and gastronomy of the Castilian plateau.

-Tour and maps of the Camino de Santiago from Burgos to Sahagún
+Route of the French Way from Burgos to Sahagún

-We present the stages of the French road from Burgos to Sahagún, with the main stops and the total route of 120 kilometers divided into seven days.
+We present the stages of the French route from Burgos to Sahagún, with the main stops and the total route of 125 kilometers divided into seven days.
 Each section combines heritage, landscape and tradition to offer you an unforgettable experience:

 Camino de Santiago profile from Burgos to Sahagún